Charles F. Ashby, MD, Memorial Scholarship (Two Scholarships Awarded)

 Dennis DeRoin, MD, Memorial Scholarship

-Dennis DeRoin followed his father's footsteps and made the decision to go to medical school and be a Family Physician.
+Dennis DeRoin followed his father's footsteps and made the decision to go to medical school to be a Family Physician.
 Dennis was privileged to work with his father one year before his father's early death at age 52.
-Dennis worked in private practice from 1979 until 1988 and then worked with Methodist Physician's Clinic until 2015 when he retired from the Louisville NE clinic.
-Throughout his career he enjoyed the variety of family medicine including delivering babies and caring for them and the entire family.
+Dennis worked in private practice from 1979 until 1988 and then worked with Methodist Physician's Clinic until 2015 when he retired from the Louisville, NE clinic.
+Throughout his career he enjoyed the variety in Family Medicine, including delivering babies and caring for them, as well as their entire family.
 He enjoyed having students and residents come spend time at his clinic.
 He served on many Methodist Hospital committees including the Physician's Clinic Executive Committee.
-He got involved with the Nebraska Academy of Family Physicians when he was a medical student and his father brought him along to the annual meetings.
-He served as president of the NAFP from 1997 to 1998 and also served on and chaired many NAFP committees.
+He was involved with the Nebraska Academy of Family Physicians when he was a medical student and his father brought him along to the annual meetings.
+He served as president of the NAFP from 1997 to 1998, also serving on and chairing many of the NAFP committees.
 He was on the AAFP Subcommittee on Indian Health and the Commission on Minority Health Affairs, both of which interested him because of his American Indian heritage.
 He enjoyed being a Family Physician and especially loved spending time with his own family -- wife, Marcia, and children, Nicole and Bill.

 Rural Student Externship Grant

 The purpose of this six-week Externship is to introduce medical students to the Patient-Centered Medical Home (PCMH) and the Accountable Care Organization (ACO) model of care.
 The student will work in multiple locations over a six-week period.
 The student will have the opportunity to see how the Patient-Centered Medical Home concept is integrated into the policies of the ACO and how the medical director helps guide the members of the ACO in developing and implementing the Patient-Centered Medical Home model within their clinic.